nsbuitrago/vfind/README.md

 2. for each fastq read, search for exact matches of these adapters.
 3. in case of no exact match for either adapter, perform a semi-global alignment of the adapter sequence on the fastq read.
-4. if the alignment is produces a score that is above a set threshold, recover the variable region.
+4. if the alignment is acceptable, recover the variable region.
 To adjust the thresholds for accepting alignments, see the [alignment parameters](#using-custom-alignment-parameters) section

-Alignments are accepted if they produce a score above a set threshold.
-These thresholds correspond to the fraction of the max theoretical alignment score that can be produced from a given adapter sequence and fastq read.
-Thus, thresholds are values between 0 and 1.
-By default, thresholds for both adapter sequences are set to 0.75.
-In some cases, you may want to change these values to be more or less stringent.

 > [!WARNING]
 > Note that vFind doesn't do any kind of fastq preprocessing.
 For initial quality